 AMR Corp.
-(AAMRQ), the American Airlines parent restructuring in bankruptcy, won court approval for $1.5 billion in aircraft financing, defeating bondholder opposition to a plan to repay debt.
+(AAMRQ:US), the American Airlines parent restructuring in bankruptcy, won court approval for $1.5 billion in aircraft financing, defeating bondholder opposition to a plan to repay debt.

 U.S. Bankruptcy Judge Sean Lane in Manhattan approved American’s request for the financing in a decision filed yesterday, overruling an objection from a noteholder trustee that said the company owes a premium called a make-whole amount when it refinances.